g5cc/xiaolu_study_bot/README_en.md

 Leveraging the rapid development of large language models, we are bringing advanced AI technology to affordable smart hardware.
 This allows children in underserved markets and small-town families to access cutting-edge technology without barriers, contributing to a fairer educational landscape.

 We welcome developers and users to join us in building and improving this project.
-If you have any suggestions or ideas, feel free to submit an issue and collaborate with us to refine the product.
+If you have any suggestions or ideas, feel free to contact us and collaborate with us to refine the product.

 WeChat: reven86